 Coconut milk is available in tins/cans or as a milk-powder in the markets.
 If using as powder, reconstitute it with cold water following steps/instructions explained on the packet.

 There are several methods in practice to cut-open the whole coconut fruit.
 At home, an able person with enough skills in plying its tough outer husk (exocarp and mesocarp) should only do this task.
 The nuts usually husked with the help of large machines in the industries.
 At the household, it is plied using a sharp sickle, portion by portion to expose inner spherical to oval shaped hard shell (endocarp).
 In India and other Asian countries, this husked nut is broken by hitting it against a hard surface with high force.
 Its water is either used in the cooking or simply discarded.
 Finally, its white meat is separated from its attachment to shell (endocarp) using a sharp spatula or knife.
 The meat is cut into chunks, slices or grated using a knife, or grater.

 Here are some serving tips:

-Dried (desiccated) coconut powder is found a special place in mouth-watering sweet dishes like burfi, granola bars, cake, cookies, chocolate, pies, custard (kheer) etc., in almost all parts of South Asia, and East Asian regions.
+Dried (desiccated) coconut powder is found a special place in mouth-watering sweet dishes like burfi, granola bars, cake, cookies, chocolate, pies, custard (kheer), etc., in almost all parts of South Asia, and East Asian regions.

 Coconut is a very healthy ingredient that can be used safely as food.
 There are no reported allergic reactions of any sort notified so far following its consumption.
-Its sweet delicious kernel is not only cherished in healthy but considered safe and nutritious in pregnancy, infants as well as in diseased conditions.
+Its sweet delicious kernel is not only cherished in healthy but considered safe and nutritious in pregnancy, infants as well as in sickness conditions.
 (Medical disclaimer).

 <<-Back to Nuts nutrition from Coconut.
 Please visit here for an impressive list of nuts with complete illustrations of their nutrition facts and health benefits.